-This four-week, self-paced course provides an overview of institutional policies and procedures that impact short-term education abroad programs, program models, preparing for emergencies, handling logistics, finances and budgets, preparing students and faculty for the international experience, manage student support, and interaction with campus partners.
+This self-paced course provides an overview of institutional policies and procedures that impact short-term education abroad programs, program models, preparing for emergencies, handling logistics, finances, and budgets, preparing students and faculty for the international experience, managing student support, and interaction with campus partners.

 This course is for Education abroad professionals interested in designing effective and successful short-term education abroad programs.

 - Develop a short-term program from the initial idea through all phases of its development.